CSC207-UofT/course-project-group-059/progress_report.md

 ## Open Questions
 - How to save and load tasks when the program is closed and reopened
 - Which date/time package is the best to use
+- How to package/group the project
+- How to further adhere to principles of clean architecture

 ## Successes
 - Our CRC model has not needed many changes as the implementation has worked